adambartholomew/serverless-step-functions-local/README.md

 - `lambdaEndpoint` (defaults to `http://localhost:4000`) the endpoint for the lambda service
 - `path` (defaults to `./.step-functions-local`) the path to store the downloaded step function executables
 - `TaskResourceMapping` allows for Resource ARNs to be configured differently for local development
-- `startStepFunctionsLocalApp` (default: true) starts AWS step function emulator.
+- `startStepFunctionsLocalApp` (default: `true`) starts AWS step function emulator.
 Set to false if it's running already.
 It needs to run on port 8083.
+- `waitToStart` (default: `true`) waits on startup until AWS step function emulator is detected on port 8083
+  - `true` throws an error and stops serverless if emulator is not detected
+  - `false` emits an error to console and keeps serverless running if emulator is not detected

 ### Full Config Example